sanjay-72/FarmHub/project_setup.md

 # Setting up the front-end
 - Go to frontend
 - run `npm install or npm i`
+- If still the dependencies don't install run `npm install --force`
 - run `npm start` to start the **frontend**
 ### Things to set-up before
 - To run this project, you will need to add a .env file in frontend